yuchant/django-boilerplate/README.md

 ### Media query helpers

+Bootstraps default descriptions are a little confusing.
+The variable names do not have enough common in the variable names.

+Am I on tablet portrait or phone horizontal right now?

-I find it much easier to deal with responsive design by using media query tags such as `media-1`, `media-2`, etc.
+I find it much easier to deal with responsive design by using media query tags which simply indexes smallest-to-largest designs.

-In general, always use `media-N` as a min-width.
-Use the `media-N-max` values as max widths.
+- @media-1
+- @media-1-max
+- @media-2
+- @media-2-max
+- @media-3
+- @media-3-max
+- @media-4
+- @media-4-max

+Use the `media-N` variables for min-width queries.
+Use the `media-N-max` for max-width queries.

 To target browsers between media-1 and media-3 (what bootstrap would call "portrait phones" to "default"):